timn/ha-solarflow/README.md

 In this repo, you find instructions and an AppDaemon app that connects SolarFlow *over the local network* to Home Assistant without a cloud service.
-It does so by re-routing MQTT traffic to a local server and then addig a shim to translate from SolarFlow's MQTT messages to other MQTT topics that can then be easily consumed (and auto-configured) in Home Assistant.
+It does so by re-routing MQTT traffic to a local server and then adding a shim to translate from SolarFlow's MQTT messages to other MQTT topics that can then be easily consumed (and auto-configured) in Home Assistant.
 It also adds simple controllers that enable to control battery output based on house consumption (if